hoanbi1812000/hoanbi1812000/README.md

 #### ⭐ Recent Stars

 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
-(1 day ago)
+(2 days ago)
-- [Nickyie/Cybersecurity-Resources](https://github.com/Nickyie/Cybersecurity-Resources) - A Library of various cybersecurity resources (2 days ago)
+- [Nickyie/Cybersecurity-Resources](https://github.com/Nickyie/Cybersecurity-Resources) - A Library of various cybersecurity resources (3 days ago)
-- [gfodor/p2pcf](https://github.com/gfodor/p2pcf) - Low cost, low effort P2P WebRTC serverless signalling using Cloudflare Workers (6 days ago)
+- [gfodor/p2pcf](https://github.com/gfodor/p2pcf) - Low cost, low effort P2P WebRTC serverless signalling using Cloudflare Workers (1 week ago)
 - [kifuan/helang](https://github.com/kifuan/helang) - 何语言，次世代赛博编程语言。 (1 week ago)
 - [nnaisense/evotorch](https://github.com/nnaisense/evotorch) - EvoTorch is an advanced evolutionary computation library built directly on top of PyTorch, created at NNAISENSE.
 (1 week ago)
 - [last-byte/PersistenceSniper](https://github.com/last-byte/PersistenceSniper) - Powershell module that can be used by Blue Teams, Incident Responders and System Administrators to hunt persistences implanted in Windows machines.
 (2 weeks ago)